Safety Training, Spacewalk Preps and Eye Checks Keep Crew Busy

-Category: Space Hits: 0NASA astronaut Mike Hopkins is pictured during a spacewalk in December of 2013 when he was a flight engineer during Expedition 38.
+Category: Space Hits: 4NASA astronaut Mike Hopkins is pictured during a spacewalk in December of 2013 when he was a flight engineer during Expedition 38.

 Emergency training took precedence aboard the International Space Station today with the Expedition 64 crew reviewing safety procedures and equipment.
 The orbital residents also had eye checks while gearing up for a busy period of spacewalks.